Tony Marston's Blog About software development, PHP and OOP

 Object Oriented Programming is programming which is oriented around objects, thus taking advantage of Encapsulation, Inheritance and Polymorphism to increase code reuse and decrease code maintenance.

-Note here that the objective is to create as much reusable code as possible, so your ability to implement the principles of OOP effectively should be judged by the amount of reusable code you manage to write and the amount of duplicate code which you manage to avoid.
-So how do you identify code that could be reused, and how do you write it so that it can be reused?
-As explained in Designing Reusable Classes you start by creating concrete classes for each of the entities that will appear in your business/domain layer, then you employ the process of abstraction to identify the similarities and differences between those classes.
-You can then move all the similar protocols (methods) to an abstract class while retaining the differences in each concrete class.
+After creating concrete classes for several tables you can employ the process of abstraction to identify the similarities and differences between those classes.
+This results in a technique known as programming-by-difference in which you move all the similar protocols (methods) to an abstract class while retaining the differences in separate concrete classes.
 The contents of the abstract class can then be shared by each concrete class using inheritance.
-Having the same set of methods in multiple classes then provides the capability of polymorphism which is a prerequisite of Dependency Injection which, when used properly, provides the mechanism of utilising objects which share the same methods.
+Having the same set of methods in multiple classes then provides the capability of polymorphism which is a prerequisite of Dependency Injection which, when used properly, provides the mechanism of utilising objects which share the same methods so that you can easily swap from one object to another at run time.

 According to the advice given in Designing Reusable Classes the best way to create reusable software is to first build software that works, then examine it looking for similarities, looking for patterns.
 You then separate everything which is similar from that which is different, isolate the differences in concrete classes and share what is similar from reusable sources which could either mean inheriting from an abstract class or calling a method in a service.
 The ultimate form of reuse would be to use a framework which was specifically written for that type of application.
 I write nothing but database applications for the enterprise, which is why I created the RADICORE framework to assist me in this endeavour.